d10n/vim-toggle-help/README.md

  * Multiple help windows in a single tab are unsupported
  * vim-toggle-help can only restore help windows that it has seen.
 If you open and close a help page without having used :ToggleHelp, :ToggleHelp can't restore it.

-## TODO

- * When toggling help on from insert mode, stay in insert mode